 Prudence Malefu Madlokazi

-Prudence is the founder and Director of Mwanga Fiduciary Services (Pty) Ltd. Malefu has 16 years of experience in Financial Services specializing in Fiduciary Services and Employee Benefits.
-She has in-depth knowledge in Estate Planning; specializing in Trusts.
+Prudence Malefu Madlokazi is the Founder and Director of Mwanga Fiduciary Services (Pty) Ltd. Malefu has 16 years of experience in financial services, specialising in fiduciary services and employee benefits.
+She has in-depth knowledge in estate planning, specialising in trusts.
 Malefu started off as a Trust Accountant at PriceWaterhouse Coopers Inc. and then moved to Alexander Forbes as a Trust Consultant.
-She then moved to Standard Trust specializing in Trust Management with a R1.4 billion portfolio of assets.
-Malefu’s involvement with the industry follows years of study; picking up a variety of qualifications and worthwhile corporate experience.
+She then moved to Standard Trust, specialising in trust management with a R1.4 billion portfolio of assets.
+Malefu's involvement with the industry follows years of study, picking up a variety of qualifications and worthwhile corporate experience.
 Malefu is a Certified Financial Planner with the FPI and a member of the Fiduciary Institute of South Africa (FISA).
-She started her own business of Fiduciary Services with the intention to change the game of how settlement trusts are managed and utilized for the rehabilitation of beneficiaries.
-Her passion is sharing her expertise of Estate planning with people from all walks of life, especially the importance of having a will.
+She started her own business of Fiduciary Services with the intention to change the game of how settlement trusts are managed and utilised for the rehabilitation of beneficiaries.
+Her passion is sharing her expertise of estate planning with people from all walks of life, especially the importance of having a will.